mixologee/tirvandor/tirvandor-project/shattered-oaths/markdown/SHATTERED-OATHS-COMPLETE.md

 - Paper is noble-quality parchment (very expensive)
 - Ink contains traces of silver (used by wizards for important documents)
 - Wax seal is recent (less than 6 hours old)
-- Symbol is pre-Sundering academic order insignia (very old knowledge)
+- Symbol is pre-Worldrend academic order insignia (very old knowledge)

 **Arcana DC 16 (Analyzing Seal):**
-> *"This symbol belonged to the Order of the Unveiled Truth—a pre-Sundering organization of scholars dedicated to preserving hidden knowledge.
-They were supposedly disbanded after the Sundering, but this suggests they may still exist in secret."*
+> *"This symbol belonged to the Order of the Unveiled Truth—a pre-Worldrend organization of scholars dedicated to preserving hidden knowledge.
+They were supposedly disbanded after the Worldrend, but this suggests they may still exist in secret."*

 **History DC 17 (Recognizing Significance):**
 > *"The Order of the Unveiled Truth was legendary for preserving forbidden histories.
 They maintained the Black Archives—secret libraries containing knowledge deemed 'too dangerous' for the public.
 If this writer has access to a Black Archive, they could show you things the kingdoms have tried to erase."*